gmag11/NtpClient/README.md

 Using the library is fairly easy.
 A NTP object is created inside library.
 You may use default values by using `NTP.begin()` without parameters.
 After that synchronization is done regularly without user intervention.
 Some parameters can be adjusted: server, sync frequency, time offset.

 You don't need anything more.
-Time update is managed inside library so, after `begin()` no more calls to library are needed.
+Time update is managed inside library so, after `NTP.begin()` no more calls to library are needed.

 Update frequency is higher (every 15 seconds as default) until 1st successful sync is achieved.
 Since then, your own (or default 1800 seconds) adjusted period applies.
 There is a way to adjust both period if needed.